335th Fighter Squadron: 2000s

 In January 2002, the 335th deployed to Al Jaber Air Base, Kuwait in support of Southern Watch and Operation Enduring Freedom.
 12 F-15Es deployed, accomplishing 500 sorties comprising 3,000 flying hours.
 During this time the 335th dropped almost 300 laser guided and dumb bombs, and expended 1200 rounds of 20mm ammunition.
 The 335th received numerous awards and accolades from Operation Enduring Freedom; four Silver Stars were awarded as well as eight Distinguished Flying Crosses.

 In February 2003 the 335th again deployed to Southwest Asia for Operation Iraqi Freedom.
 During Iraqi Freedom and Operation Southern Watch the squadron deployed 24 F-15Es, and flew 1,500 sorties, totaling 7,000 flying hours.
-They dropped over 1 million pounds of precision and non-precision munitions on numerous targets such as key Iraqi leadership, command and control bunkers, artillery Republican Guard units and many others.
+They dropped over one million pounds of precision and non-precision munitions on numerous targets such as key Iraqi leadership, command and control bunkers, artillery Republican Guard units and many others.

-F-15E serial 89-487, known as "America's Jet", has the most hours of any F-15E, and it has 2 air to air kills (of the 3 total by F-15Es).
+F-15E serial number 89-0487, known as "America's Aircraft", has the most hours of any F-15 model (C, D, E), and it has one air to air kill (the only air-to-air kill by F-15Es).

+Throughout the 2000s, 2010s and 2020s the 335th conducted multiple deployments including combat deployments to the Middle East.

+In early April 2024, the 335th's F-15Es were urgently deployed to the CENTCOM AOR to bolster US military presence in the region due to possible Iranian military action against US military personnel and Israel tied to the Israel-Hamas War.

+On April 13-14, 2024, 335th F-15Es assisted in the defense of Israel against an onslaught of drones and surface to air missiles launched from Iran.
+The 335th's F-15Es, operating with F-15Es from the 494th FS, were credited with over +70 kills of Iranian drones during combat air patrols.

+Following the April 13-14 operation, the President of the United States called the Commanding Officers of both the 335th FS and 494th FS.
+The President commended the F-15E squadrons for their excellent airmanship and piloting skills in defense of Israel and US military personnel in the AOR.